 Untold's Diary Project

-In December 2022, BBC news published a special feature, ‘The Secrets Shared By Afghan Women’, with excerpts from the Diary and commentary by Lyse Doucet and Zarghuna Kargar.
+In December 2022, the BBC published a special feature, BBC 100 Women, which names 100 inspiring and influential women around the world every year.
+As part of this, it shared ‘The Secrets Shared By Afghan Women’, which consists of excerpts from the Diary and interview of two of the Paranda Network writers by Lyse Doucet and Zarghuna Kargar.

 Untold is partnering with children’s book publishers, Scholastic, to publish a collection of stories and diary excerpts written by ‘Write Afghanistan’ writers over the past year.